Mercateo/component-check/README.md

 };
 ```

 Now we will install Ember itself.
-Sadly Ember is the only framework in this list, which doesn't use npm officialy.
+Sadly Ember is the only framework in this list, which doesn't use npm officially.
 However we can use the build created for Bower by using the tarball directly:

 ```bash
 $ npm install --save https://github.com/components/ember/tarball/2.2.0